zarifaalili/zarifaalili/README.md

 ---

-🌱 *Always learning, always growing.*
+🌱 *Always learning and growing — not only for myself, but for women who want to grow in tech.*